ValerieMarot/clonal_tracing_package/README.md

 ### How to run

-Tutorials explaining the analysis workflow with CCRAB can be found [here](https://github.com/ValerieMarot/clonal_tracing_notebooks).
+Tutorials explaining the analysis workflow with CCLONE can be found [here](https://github.com/ValerieMarot/clonal_tracing_notebooks).

 ### References